-Why GIFs and Videos Should be a Part of your Higher Education Creative Strategy
+Why GIFs & Videos Should be a Part of your Higher Ed Creative Strategy

 Thousands of companies are looking to capture their target audience’s attention online every day.
 Unfortunately, without more engaging methods of advertising, your creative strategy is unlikely to stand out amid the crowd of competitors.
 This is why using GIFs and videos can make a huge difference in your ability to succeed.
 They have a number of benefits that you’re unlikely to see using just images, and they give your audience a better idea of what makes your company or higher education program tick.

 If you want to move people to respond positively to your online advertising efforts, your ads should also move.
 Here are 4 benefits to investing in ads that utilize GIFs and videos.

 If you’re a higher education institution, one of your target audiences is likely members of younger generations.
 Teenagers and young adults are often looking into secondary education, while older adults are less likely to.

 Unfortunately, members of these audiences are often inundated with ads from your competitors.
 If you want to set your program apart and capture the attention of younger people looking to further their education, GIFs and videos are the way to go.
 To put it simply, ask yourself this: Would you be more likely to pay attention to a standard billboard or one that’s outside of the norm?
 The question answer are the same for online advertising.
 If every ad your program publishes closely resembles the content your competitors are posting, sooner or later, it will all become background noise for your target audience.

 This is why, when creating your advertising campaigns, you must put yourself in your target audience’s shoes.
 If you were looking into higher education programs, would your current ads entice you to click through?
 Your answer should be a resounding yes, and if it isn’t, you may want to reevaluate your current techniques.